Have you tried every acne prescription under the sun?

 Essential oil blends can be further enhanced by combined with a small amount of botanical oil:

 Jojoba and Hazelnut

-The reason why Carrot oil is so lovely and orange are because it contains high doses of beta-carotene, which is excellent for promoting healing and minimising scars.
+Carrot oil is a lovely and orange colour which is due to its high doses of beta-carotene, which is excellent for promoting healing and minimising scars.

 Carrot oil makes a really effective blend when mixed with Neroli or Basil.

 If you suffer from an oily, acne skin, and want to know how to incorporate these ingredients into your skincare routine, then we have you covered; Quench gel is a hydrating, anti-bactericidal, anti-inflammatory moisturiser, that will help to bring your skin back to balance, helping to restore that healthy, youthful glow.

 If you are guilty of pimple popping and want to know how to stop, our article on how to get rid of pimples is a great read.